lastcoolnameleft/azure-node-docker-paas/readme.md

 * Install git; [Git for Windows](https://git-scm.com/download/win) or [Git for Mac](https://git-scm.com/download/mac)
 * Optional but strongly recommended: [Git credential manager](https://www.visualstudio.com/en-us/docs/git/set-up-credential-managers)

 ## Initial Setup Steps
 Overview of steps:
- 1. Create a new VSTS account (or new project if you already have an account)
+ * Create a new VSTS account (or new project if you already have an account)
- 3. Make a note of your Azure subscription ID
- 5. Make a note of your VSTS account name, e.g. `{account_name}.visualstudio.com`
- 6. If you've never run git before, run these commands (modifying with your details as required):
+ * If you've never run git before, run these commands (modifying with your details as required):
  ```
 git config --global user.email "your-email@example.com"
 git config --global user.name "Your Name"
 git config --global credential.helper manager
 ```
-> #### For detailed instructions of these steps with screenshots [click here](setup/)

-It is recommended you paste the VSTS account name and Azure subscription ID to a scratchpad file somewhere.

 ---